- Docs

 The Docker container also exposes endpoints for checking liveness and health of the container.
 The checks are implemented based on the Kubernetes lifecycle concepts.
 The exposed URLs and their meaning are

 The container will not report READY until it has retrieved and decrypted the initial set of tenant KMS configurations from the Configuration Broker.
-Each of these health endpoints are running by default on port 9000 within the Docker image.
+Each of these health endpoints is running by default on port 9000 within the Docker image.

 Metrics